ludonowa/NightScout-on-Oracle-Cloud/README.md

 Nous avons un serveur installé exécutant CentOS 8, accès via ssh.
 SELinux configuration will explain later.
 We will need to be connected as root.
 The server should have a Staic/ fixe IP adddress.
 A public DNS entry should be exist for the Fixe IP address and will be explain later.
 During the installation, I will use "night.freeddns.org".

 Start to be root
-#sudo –s
+sudo –s

-#dnf install git nano mc -y
+dnf install git mc -y
-#dnf groupinstall 'Development Tools' -y
+dnf groupinstall 'Development Tools' -y

  NodeJS Installation
 The installation will be done from the AppStream repository, let check the existing version dnf module list nodejs
 Cela devrait ressembler à ceci :